Growth of our Land by Ranching & Silvopasture Practices

 Cows

 Our Dexter Cross Cow (1/2 Dexter, 1/4 Low Line, 1/4 Hereford) is Miss Betty Rock.
-Miss Betty was born in 2019 and has calved 1 baby.
+Miss Betty was born in 2019 on the ranch down the road.
 We received Miss Betty from a young 4-H participant who put all whole lot of time and energy into training her.
 Training has made her a dream to work with!
-Miss Betty's baby is still owned by the 4-H young lady and is being trained for show - he is a very handsome and smart young calf.
 Miss Betty was bred to Mr. Charlie and they produced the sweetest little heifer Shania Twain!
-She is an adorable horned red solid red calf!
-We were sending Miss Betty to the processor - we might just hold on to her a bit more!!!
+Miss Betty seems to be on a fall rotation, so we shall see what happens this fall!

 Pictured below: Miss Betty Rock (White Face) and Miss Lucy Lou